 Penalties for Tax Evasion and Fraud

-On the other hand, if you are found guilty of tax evasion due to misleading or misrepresenting the CRA, you may be charged up to 200% of the entire evaded taxes.
+In Canada, evading taxes can lead to substantial fines and even imprisonment.
+If found guilty of tax evasion due to intentionally misleading or misrepresenting the CRA, you may be charged up to 200% of the evaded taxes.

 Voluntary Disclosures Program